oscars47/BigData/README.md

 # Project 1: Predicting MNIST digits using direct algorithm

+## 2/21/24
+* testing out idea to run cut and fit on all digits to see how the digit maps to distribution of chi2 maps ** massively increased computational speed
+** ran total num 1000 and 10000
+** result illustrates clear relationship between chi2red of L,R and digit identity, which suggests we can determine digit placement by these statistics
+* realized sometimes we cut at the very last index, so because of that considering combined L and R chi2
+* strategy of closest difference: 0.2746 accuracy... see confusion matrix
+* if we only compared 0 to 1, got accuracy of 0.93235
+* what if we used multiple cuts? say take initial 2, then split 2 into 2 each for total of 4: 0 vs 1 accuracy increases to 0.988, but with other digits decreases to 0.272
+* added code for medial axis-- will work on this for later:
+    That is to use the algorithm to connect nearest point from the current point to the next.
+Then find angles of two consecutive vectors of P1 to P2, and P2 to P3, if the angle is too large above certain threshold then stop and cut.
+Thanks

+    We will try to use this method to iteratively achieve better results and make each piece to have a function representation.
+Then study its deformations and define equivalent classes.

 ## 2/20/24
 * what gu wants:
     Please cut each digit to the top and bottom pieces.
 Then click a piece is linear you don’t need to transfer to polor coordinates.